Local structures on stratified spaces: Collar-gluing

 \begin{proof} By inspection, products distribute over collar-gluings.
 This verifies the assertion for the case of a trivial bundle.

 Consider the collection of those stratified spaces $X$ for which the assertion is true.
 Through Lemma~\ref{bundles-over-basics}(3), this collection contains the basics, because it is true for trivial bundles.
 Let $X\xra{f}\ov{\RR}$ be a collar-gluing among stratified spaces that belong to this collection.
 Let $E\xra{\pi} X$ be a conically smooth fiber bundle with finitary fibers.
 Lemma~\ref{bundles-over-basics}(2) gives an isomorphism $E_{|\RR} \cong \RR\times E_{|\partial}$ over the isomorphism $X_{|\RR} \cong \RR\times \partial$.
-We are thus witnessing $E$ as a collar-gluing among finitary stratified spaces. \end{proof}
+We thereby exhibit $E$ as a collar-gluing among finitary stratified spaces. \end{proof}

-We will prove the following result in the subsections that follow. \begin{theorem}[Open handlebody decompositions] Let $X$ be a stratified space. \begin{enumerate} \item Suppose there is a compact stratified space with corners $\ov{X}$ and an isomorphism ${\sf int}(\ov{X}) \cong X$ from its interior.
+We will prove the following result in the subsections that follow. \begin{theorem}[Open handlebody decompositions] Let $X$ be a conically smooth stratified space. \begin{enumerate} \item Suppose there is a compact stratified space with corners $\ov{X}$ and an isomorphism ${\sf int}(\ov{X}) \cong X$ from its interior.
 Then $X$ is finitary. \item There is a sequence of open subsets $X_0\subset X_1\subset \dots\subset X$ with $\underset{i\geq 0}\bigcup X_i = X$ and each $X_i$ finitary. \end{enumerate} \end{theorem}

-We draw an easy corollary of Theorem~\ref{open-handles}. \begin{cor} Let $X = (X\to P)$ be a stratified space.
-Let $Q\subset P$ be a consecutive full sub-poset.
-Suppose $X$ is finitary.
-Then $X_Q$ is finitary. \end{cor}
+We draw an easy corollary of Theorem~\ref{open-handles}. \begin{cor} Let $X = (X\to P)$ be a conically smooth stratified space, and let $Q\subset P$ be a consecutive sub-poset.
+If $X$ is finitary, then $X_{|Q}$ is finitary. \end{cor}

 \begin{proof} Necessarily, $X$ has finite depth.
 We will proceed by induction on depth.
 If $X$ has depth zero, the result is tautological.